adarlan/plankton/README.md

 Many CI/CD tools require you to push the source code to a remote repository in order to run the pipeline on a server.

-Plankton can be used to run pipelines locally, just executing a `docker run` command.
+Plankton does not have yet a server to listen for changes in code repositories and start the pipelines automatically, but it can be used to run pipelines locally, just executing a `docker run` command.

+Once the pipeline is running,
+you can track its progress on the terminal or the web interface in your browser.

 ## Example